mindspore-ai/docs/docs/mindformers/docs/source_en/feature/memory_optimization.md

 1. If any operator has both recomputation and SWAP enabled simultaneously, recomputation will take effect while SWAP will not.
 2. For any operator with SWAP enabled, if its output is used by an operator with recomputation enabled, then SWAP for that operator will not take effect.
 3. The YAML configuration interface for recomputation only supports enabling recomputation for a specific number of layers sequentially from front to back, rather than selecting specific layers or specific operators within layers.
 This means when using both SWAP and recomputation together, SWAP can only be enabled for later layers or operators within later layers, preventing full utilization of SWAP's benefits.
-Therefore, when and only when `swap=True`, the recomputation interface functionality will be adjusted as shown in the table below.
+Therefore, when and only when `cpu_offloading=True`, the recomputation interface functionality will be adjusted as shown in the table below.

 | Interface Name | Original Functionality | Functionality When Enabling SWAP |
 |:--:|:---|:---|